semgrep/semgrep-docs/docs/deepsemgrep.md

     semgrep --deep --config=myrule.yaml
     ```

-Use DeepSemgrep in command-line with `semgrep --deep`.
+Use DeepSemgrep in the command-line with `semgrep --deep`.

 ## Type inference and class inheritance